 Wireless solutions add flexibility, mobility and ease.
 Hidden compartments house secure HDMI ports to enable multimedia content streaming.
 A wireless gateway lets users present directly from their USB drive, or stream directly from their phone or tablet.

 Measured in milliseconds, DLP projector input latency is the time between video signal arrival at a projector and display on the screen.
 It’s also called lag.
 Lag is inevitable with any digital video processing.
-Gameplay can be significantly disrupted.
+Gameplay can be significantly disrupted if lag is too high.
 Fortunately, it can be minimized.
 Gaming projectors feature reduced input latency.

 If you’re going to use a projector outdoors, there are many large screens available.
 Watch what the Linus Tech Tips team decided to do, after mounting a DLP projector to their car.

-DLP projectors are classified by light source and imaging technology.
+DLP projectors are classified by their light source and imaging technology.
 The most expensive use 3-chip processors.
 One chip for each primary color: red, green and blue.
 The newest single-chip DLP projectors offer high-end DLP projection with a less costly price tag.
-DLP projectors now use lasers or LEDs to be more efficient, environmentally friendly and longer lasting.
+DLP projectors now use lasers or LEDs to be more efficient, better for the environment, and longer-lasting.
 These newer technologies eliminate the need for a spinning color wheel.

 Most DLP projectors use traditional lamps.
 The biggest advantage of lamps is cost, which is lower than any other option.
 Lamps typically last 3,000-4,000 hours with standard use, then need to be replaced.
 Some manufacturers offer special features to make lamps last longer.